gerzhan/gerzhan-tpl-monorepo-turbo-wxt-react-shadcn/README.md

 - `@gerzhan/ui`: a stub React component library shared by both `web` and `docs` applications
 - `@gerzhan/eslint-config`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)
 - `@gerzhan/typescript-config`: `tsconfig.json`s used throughout the monorepo
+- `@gerzhan/tailwind-config`: `tailwind.config.ts` used throughout the monorepo. sharing one `tailwind.config.ts` to apps and packages
   Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).

 ### Utilities